Learn more about depression: introduction

-Counselling on the NHS usually consists of 6 to 12 one-hour-long sessions.
+Counselling on the NHS usually consists of 6 to 12 sessions that last an hour.
 You talk in confidence to a counsellor, who supports you and offers practical advice.

 See your GP for more information about accessing NHS talking treatments.
 They can refer you for local talking treatments for depression.

-If you've had episodes of depression in the past, you may need to continue to take antidepressants for up to 5 years or more.
+If you have had episodes of depression in the past, you may need to continue to take antidepressants for up to 5 years or more.